This is the best roasted broccoli I’ve ever had. Truly, I have never been this excited about broccoli, and I’m a big broccoli fan!

-This simple side dish recipe features tender broccoli florets, roasted until irresistibly caramelized and crackly on the edges, topped with golden, crispy Parmesan cheese.
-I finished it off with a drizzle of tangy balsamic vinegar and a sprinkle of lemon zest.
+Broccoli florets are roasted until they’re irresistibly caramelized and crackly on the edges, with golden, bubbling Parmesan on top.
+A drizzle of tangy balsamic vinegar and a sprinkle of lemon zest rounds it out.

-Please make this roasted broccoli recipe as soon as possible so we can gush about it together.
-It has definitely become a staple side dish at my place.
+This delicious side dish recipe looks sophisticated and it’s easy to make, too.
 The only hard part about making this recipe is not eating it all straight off the pan!

 Roasted Broccoli Tips

 Here are a few general tips to make roasted broccoli taste amazing (although, if you follow the recipe as written below, you don’t need to worry about these details).

 First, cut the broccoli florets into bite-sized pieces.
 That way, there are plenty of flat edges to lie flush against the pan and caramelize.